nabhanabdulla/100daysofCVND/README.md

 Updating and tracking progress for [#30daysofudacity](https://sites.google.com/udacity.com/udacity-community-guide/community/30daysofudacity) and #100daysofCVND while learning Udacity [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) as part of [Secure and Private AI Scholarship Challenge 2019 (Facebook and Udacity)](https://sites.google.com/udacity.com/secureprivateai-phase-2/home?authuser=0)

+## Day 16/30(October 15, 2019):

+> 1. Learnt about carrying out object detection on occlusion

+	- The pre-saved specifications of an object can be utilized to know if the object is occluded

+	- Two cases of occlusion can happen - either a single object will be detected twice when its middle part is not visible due to occlusion or shorter bounding box for the object

+	- Color of detected objects can be used to merge objects occluded in the former manner while increasing the bounding box in the suitable direction to match the original object size is to be done for the latter

+	- These methods only works under the assumption that objects are all of varying colors

+## Day 15/30(October 14, 2019):

+> 1. Took a pass through the OpenPose paper

+	- Employs a bottom approach for finding poses and hence can achieve realtime performance irrespective of the number of people in the image
+	- Part confidence maps denote the probability of each image pixel being part of a particular body part
+	- Part Affine Fields denote relationship between different joints
+	- Utilizes both these to greedly map the found joints to each person

 ## Day 14/30(October 13, 2019):

 > 1. Learnt about active learning and how to get better accuracies for your model with lesser data